-DEQ estimates that recycling by Oregon households and businesses in 2005 (counting only wastes generated in Oregon, not those generated elsewhere and shipped to Oregon for recycling) led to energy savings of roughly 30 trillion British thermal units (BTUs), a seven percent increase over 2004.
-To put this number in context, total energy use in Oregon across all sectors (transportation, electricity, heating, industry) in 2000 was estimated at 1,089 trillion BTUs.
-If per-capita use remained constant through 2005, then the energy savings from recycling in 2005 equates to a 2.6 percent offset of total energy use.
-Alternatively, the 30 trillion BTU savings can be expressed as equivalent to 237 million gallons of gasoline saved in 2005.
-Although both of these comparisons are imperfect, the energy savings from recycling in Oregon is significant.
+The DEQ estimates that recycling by Oregon households and businesses in 2006 (counting only wastes generated in Oregon, not those generated elsewhere and shipped to Oregon for recycling) led to energy savings of roughly 27 trillion British thermal units (BTUs).
+To put this number in context, total energy use in Oregon across all sectors (transportation, electricity, heating, industry) in 2004 was estimated at 1,094 trillion BTUs.
+If per capita use remained constant through 2006, then the energy savings from recycling in 2006 equates to a 2.4 percent offset of total energy use.
+Alternatively, the 30 trillion BTU savings can be expressed as equivalent to 214 million gallons of gasoline saved in 2006.
+Although both of these comparisons are imperfect, the energy savings from recycling in Oregon are significant.

-Greenhouse Gases - Net greenhouse gas reductions associated with materials recycled, composted, and burned for energy in 2005 are estimated at 3.3 million metric tons of carbon dioxide equivalent.
+Greenhouse Gases - Net greenhouse gas reductions associated with materials recycled, composted, and burned for energy in 2006 are estimated at 3.5 million metric tons of carbon dioxide equivalent.
 This includes only materials that are counted toward the state's recovery rate and excludes any materials that are generated in other states but shipped to Oregon for recycling.
-To put this number in context, net greenhouse gas emissions for Oregon for 2005, based on an estimate of 2000 emissions and projections for 2015, are estimated at 72.6 million metric tons of carbon dioxide equivalent.
-As such, recycling, composting, and "counting" energy recovery provide a greenhouse gas offset or "credit" equivalent to 4.6 percent of net statewide emissions (from all sources).
+To put this number in context, net greenhouse gas emissions for Oregon for 2006, based on an estimate of 2004 emissions and projections for 2015, are estimated at 67.5 million metric tons of carbon dioxide equivalent.
+As such, recycling, composting, and "counting" energy recovery provide a greenhouse gas offset or "credit" equivalent to 5.1 percent of net statewide emissions (from all sources).

 Another way of thinking about greenhouse gas reductions is to express emission offsets in terms of "average cars."
-Using data from the EPA, Oregon Department of Transportation, and Oregon Department of Energy, DEQ estimates that the 3.3 million metric tons of carbon dioxide equivalent is comparable to the greenhouse gas benefit of removing 710,000 "average" passenger cars from Oregon roads.
+Using data from the U.S. Environmental Protection Agency, the Oregon Department of Transportation, and the Oregon Department of Energy, the DEQ estimates that the 3.5 million metric tons of carbon dioxide equivalent is comparable to the greenhouse gas benefit of removing 740,000 "average" passenger cars from the state's stock of 3,250,000 registered passenger vehicles.
 As with energy savings, the greenhouse gas benefit of recycling, composting, and energy recovery is significant.

 Waste prevention benefits - Waste prevention and reuse (as well as recycling) can significantly reduce environmental impacts associated with raw materials extraction, materials manufacturing, and transportation.
 In many cases, these environmental benefits "upstream" of the consumer may be significantly larger than the "downstream" benefits of waste reduction.
 Reducing the overall generation of solid waste is not just about saving landfill space.
-The value of achieving the new statutory waste generation goals was affirmed in 2004 by the Governor's

-Advisory Group on Global Warming.
+The value of achieving the new statutory waste generation goals was affirmed in 2004 by the Governor's Advisory Group on Global Warming.
 In its "Oregon Strategy for Greenhouse Gas Reductions," the Advisory Group identified achieving the waste generation (and recovery) goals as a top priority ("Category 1") recommendation.
-Achieving the statutory waste generation goals contributes more than 15 percent of the total greenhouse gas reductions projected to result from the Advisory Group's entire package of recommendations.
+Achieving the statutory waste generation goals contributes more than 15 percent of the total greenhouse gas reductions projected to result from the advisory group's entire package of recommendations.